rainbow-me/rainbow/src/logger/README.md

 - Use `logger.error` for all exceptions, and always pass it a descriptive `RainbowError`.
 - Use `logger.warn` for anything that might be an exception now or in the future, or something we _need_ to know about, but isn't critical at the moment.
+These show up as separate Issues in Sentry _as well as_ breadcrumbs.
+- Use `logger.info` for events or messages that you want to keep track of in Sentry.
+These show up as separate Issues in Sentry _as well as_ breadcrumbs.
 - Use `logger.info` for anything you think would be helpful when tracing errors in Sentry.
 Think about what your coworkers might find helpful, and use these frequently.
+These show up as breadcrumbs.
 - Use `logger.debug` for noisy lower-level stuff that's only helpful locally when developing or debugging.
 We have the option to send these to Sentry, but by default they aren't, so use these frequently as you see fit.
+These show up as breadcrumbs, if enabled.
 - Use `console.log` _locally only_.
 We strip these out when building for
   production.